 Tell Me About Nome, Alaska…

-Just located on the southwest coast of Seward Peninsula of the Bering Sea.
+Just located on the southwest coast of Seward Peninsula of the Bering Sea is Nome, Alaska.
 Population is about 3900.
 The climate is considered subarctic.
 Although, the winters are less severe than the interior regions of the Seward Peninsula.
-January’s average temperature is 5° F and July’s average temperature is 52° F. The interior areas of Seward Peninsula will have warmer summers too.
+January’s average temperature is 5° F and July’s average temperature is 52° F in Nome, Alaska.
+The interior areas of Seward Peninsula will have warmer summers too.
 Remember the summer days can be as long as 20 hours long with the northern sun.
 Many of the native residents will have a “summer camp” and a “winter home.”
 In the summer they will be located near the bountiful fishing rivers to take advantage of the subsistence lifestyle.
 Likewise, in the winter they may take advantage of the less harsh environment of Nome.

 Nome Before 1890’s